Yoric/ronin-time-bureaucrats/time-travel.md

 This has been formulated as the Law of Observable Contradictions.

-* An action by a Time Traveler \(or a group of Time Travelers\) increases Paradox if and only if it causes a contradiction with respect to whatever that Time Traveler has observed in their subjective past.
+* An action by a Time Traveler \(or a group of Time Travelers\) increases Paradox if and only if it causes a contradiction with respect to whatever that Time Traveler \(or group of Time Travelers\) has observed in their subjective past.
 * However, if the apparent observable contradiction that may be explained reasonably enough to be waved away will cause little-to-no Paradox increase.
 More details on Explanation will be discussed in chapter [Where, When and How: The Rules](/where-when-and-how-the-rules.md).
 * Too much Paradox will eventually cause the local Continuum to fold into a Pocket Continuum.
 That is not good.